NOTABLE ASTEROIDS & KBOS

 orbit of Orcus

-Orbits of Orcus (red), Pluto (green), and other planets compared
+Orbits of Orcus (red), Pluto (green), and other planets compared.

-Orcus was discovered in images taken on Feb.
-17, 2004 (nearly 74 years to the day after Pluto was found) by Mike Brown (CalTech), Chad Trujillo (Gemini Observatory), and David Rabinowitz (Yale) – the same team that discovered the largest known KBO, Eris (formerly called 2003 UB313).
-The diameter of Orcus has been put at about 1,600 km (compared with Pluto's 2,300 km) but this is only an estimate because of uncertainty in the object's albedo (relectivity).
+Orcus was discovered in images taken on 17 February 2004 (nearly 74 years to the day after Pluto was found) by Mike Brown (CalTech), Chad Trujillo (Gemini Observatory), and David Rabinowitz (Yale) – the same team that discovered the largest known KBO, Eris (formerly called 2003 UB313).
+The diameter of Orcus has been put at about 1,600 kilometers (compared with Pluto's 2,300 kilometers) but this is only an estimate because of uncertainty in the object's albedo (reflectivity).
 Orcus moves in an orbit similar to that of Pluto, i.e. it completes three orbits of the Sun for every two of Neptune goes around the sun.
 It is therefore classified as a plutino.
-Under new guidelines being considered by astronomers for what constitutes a planet, Orcus may be elevated to the status of a dwarf planet if it turns out that its shape is approximately spherical.

 Orcus discovery images